 E.4.a.
-Provide specific training related A ugust to Continuing Ongoing intiative through ELAC and Multiple sources. standards-based instruction and data 20 09 DELAC meetings. analysis to parents of English Learners, special education, gifted students, low per forming Trainings have occurred for ELAC students and others. families in use of the Infinite Campus (NCLB) portal and Naviance.
+Provide specific training related Augus st to Continuing Ongoing intiative through ELAC and Multiple sources. standards-based instruction and data 2009 DELAC meetings. analysis to parents of English Learners, special education, gifted students, low perform ning Trainings have occurred for ELAC students and others. families in use of the Infinite Campus (NCLB) portal and Naviance.
+1

-ALIGNMENT Funding EXPECTATIONS/OPPORTUNITY Performance Objectives and Action Steps Start End Monitoring/Evidence Funding (EPC 9) Services provided by categorio (NCLB, WASC A.6, EPC 9.0) ble underpe rforming students to meet standar rds.
+ALIGNMENT Funding EXPECTATIONS/OPPORTUNITY Performance Objectives and Action Steps Start End Monitoring/Evidence Funding (EPC 9) Services provided by categori (NCLB, WASC A.6, EPC 9.0 ble underpe rforming students to meet standar rds.
 F.1.a.
 Ensure services provided by categorical funds enable underperforming students to meet standards.
 (NCLB, EPC 9.0) Continuing Continuing School Site Council maintains agendas and minutes to document all actions taken to review data, determine needs, approve categorical monies, and monitor effectiveness of funded programs.
 Continual self-monitoring of appropriate and legal expenditure of categorical funds has been monitored for the past three years through a district supervised process of educational all stakeholders to the requirements of Categorical Program Monitoring and conducting CPM site visits by a district level team to examine documents, observe instruction, and conduct interviews.
 Carlmont's most recent internal CPM review was in February 2009 with a full site team visit.
 District funds.
-This plan provides fiscal suppo ort for every action step.
+This plan provides fiscal supp ort for every action step.
 F.2.a.
 Provide fiscal support.
-(EPC 9.0) Continuing Continuing school Site Council reviews expenditures of categorical monies as appropriate; no funding has been available for the past three initiatives are funded from multiple sources, level and general fund.
-Resources are utilized effectiv students in accomplishing acade the legal intent of the program(s) to C A.6) o support F.3.a.
-Ensure that resources are utiliz effectively in accordance with the legal intent of the program(s) to support students in accomplishing academic standards.
-(WASC A.6) ed Continuing Continuing This is a primary responsibility of the School Site Council and is implemented each year with fidelity.
-District funds
+(EPC 9.0) Continuing Continuing School Site Council reviews expenditures of categorical monies as appropriate; no funding has been available for the past three initiatives are funded from multiple sources, level and general fund.
+Resources are utilized effective students in accomplishing aca the legal intent of the program(s) to C A.6) o support F.3.a.
+Ensure that resources are utilizeffectively in accordance with the legal intent of the program(s) to support students in accomplishing academic standards.
+(WASC A.6).
+Continuing This is a primary responsibility of the School Site Council and is implemented each year with fidelity.
+District funds - •

-MATH ACTION PLAN ALIGNMENT Standards, Assessment, Accountability EXPECTATIONS/OPPORTUNITY Europinos (EDCO) Performance Objectives and Action Steps Start End Monitoring/Evidence Turking (=)
+MATH ACTION PLAN ALIGNMENT Standards, Assessment, Accountability EXPECTATIONS/OPPORTUNITY Facilities (FDC 0) Performance Objectives and Action Steps Start End Monitoring/Evidence i diralig(El 00)